seanslma/maki/Python/Blog/ReadCSVPerf.md

 The `polars` package is relatively new compared to `pandas`.
 It has some great new features but might do not have functions we needed.
 It's totally upto us to determine which package to use.
 If we use `polars` do all our data manipulations I would suggest we stick to `polars` when reading CSV files.

-If `pandas` is still our preference, to load CSV files efficiently, we should use the `pyarrow` parser, backend and dtype.
+If `pandas` is still our preference, to load CSV files efficiently, we should use the `pyarrow` parser, backend and dtype or `pyarrow.csv` to improve the performance further.
 If we also need to use the `numpy_nullable` backend, it is best to read the CSV files using `pyarrow.csv` and convert the backend to `numpy_nullable`.